hongfei/hongfei.github.io/resume/hongfei.md

 - Developer for infrastructure management with **GCP** and **Kubernetes**.
   > Manage backend deployments, monitoring, logging and networks.

-  > Using scaffold and kustomize to ease the difficulty of composing k8s manifest
+  > Using scaffold and kustomize to ease the difficulty of composing k8s manifest.

   > Familiar with various concepts of Kubernetes, including deployments, services and auto-scaling.